 No future subsidy payments on behalf of the participant will be made by SDHC to the landlord after the Contract is terminated.
 The landlord must reimburse SDHC for any subsidies paid by SDHC for any period after the contract termination date.
-Per the HUD-approved FY2020 MTW Plan, in the instance of a tenant vacating a subsidized unit to move to a new unit, SDHC may cover up to five days of HAP overlap, regardless of move month, to ensure neither landlord is harmed in the process.
+In the instance of a tenant vacating a subsidized unit to move to a new unit, SDHC may cover up to five days of HAP overlap, regardless of move month, to ensure neither landlord is harmed in the process.
 The HAP overlap is a Landlord incentive under the Landlord Partnership Program